koii-network/docs/koii/the-koii-token/add-koii-to-exchange/spl-tokens.md

 <!-- TODO: WHAT IS THE RENT EXEMPT REQUIREMENT FOR SPL TOKENS? -->
 1. SPL Token accounts must be created before an amount of tokens can be deposited.
 Token accounts can be created explicitly with the `spl-token create-account` command, or implicitly by the `spl-token transfer --fund-recipient ...` command.
-2. SPL Token accounts must remain [rent-exempt](/concepts/glossary#rent-exemption) for the duration of their existence and therefore require a small amount of native SOL tokens be deposited at account creation.
-For SPL Token accounts, this amount is 0.00203928 SOL (2,039,280 lamports).
+2. SPL Token accounts must remain [rent-exempt](/concepts/glossary#rent-exemption) for the duration of their existence and therefore require a small amount of native KOII tokens be deposited at account creation.
+For SPL Token accounts, this amount is 0.00203928 KOII (2,039,280 Roe).

 ### Command Line